cloudforet-io/launchpad/README.md

 vim data/helm/values/spaceone/minimal.yaml
 ```
 - Upgrade helm chart
-    - If you are upgrading to a new release, use the --update-repo option.
+    - If there is a [new helm chart](https://github.com/spaceone-dev/charts), use the --update-repo option.
 ```
 ./launchpad.sh upgrade {--update-repo}
 ```